 All absences must be covered with a parent's note, doctor's note, or other legal note (i.e., Department of Children Services, court, etc.).
-Five (5) parent notes can be used during the year for excused absences.
+Five (5) parent notes (not to exceed a total of five days for the whole year) can be used during the year for excused absences.
 The notes must include student's name, valid reason for absence, date of absence, parental signature, and phone number at which the parent, guardian, or legal custodian can be reached.
 A doctor's excuse will be required after five (5) days of absences.
 All notes must be submitted to school before the third day after the student returns to school.
 Notes containing obvious changes or errors will not be accepted.
 Forged notes/signatures will be turned over to the proper authorities.
 The school administration has the right to accept or deny parent/guardian/legal custodian notes over the five-day limit.
 A student who has five (5) or more unexcused absences is truant.